Sagrix/drasa/README.md

 ---

-This project was built during during the Hacking Health St. John's Hackathon 2018.
+This project was built during the Hacking Health St. John's Hackathon 2018.

 ### Team Members
 - Tomisin Jenrola